sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 3. The kube managed container image be built with same base OS & tools docker-layers as switch version, to save disk/memory size.
 4. The container image deployed must have cleared standard security checks laid for any SONiC images
 5. The secured access to master kubernetes nodes and image registry.
+6. The switch should be able to reach container registry through secured channel.

 # Design proposal